-He was posted captain of the Flamborough 20 for purposes of rank on 20 April 1748, had the Squirrel 20 briefly before she was sold out of the Navy, and then joined the Glasgow 20, going out to Africa in May of the following year and from thence to the West Indies prior to being paid off in June 1752.
-In December 1753 he recommissioned the Experiment 20 for service in the Bristol Channel, being sent from Plymouth in March 1755 to look into Brest, and in July 1755 he recommissioned the Prince Edward 44 for service in the same waters, retaining her for the next two years.
+Evans was posted captain of the Flamborough 20 for purposes of rank on 20 April 1748, had the Squirrel 20 briefly before she was sold out of the Navy, and then joined the Glasgow 20, going out to Africa in May of the following year and from thence to the West Indies prior to being paid off in June 1752.
+In December 1753 he recommissioned the Experiment 20 for service in the Bristol Channel, being sent from Plymouth in March 1755 to look into Brest, and in July he was appointed to the Prince Edward 44 at Sheerness for service in the same waters, retaining her for the next two years.

-In January 1757 he commissioned the new Preston 50, initially engaged in cruising and then going out with the Levantine trade in December, being rewarded by the Levant Company for his safe delivery of the convoy.
+In January 1757 he commissioned the new Preston 50, initially engaged in cruising, and then going out with the Levantine trade in December, being rewarded by the Levant Company for his safe delivery of the convoy.
 On 28 February 1758 he was with Admiral Henry Osborn when that officer fell in with three French sail of the line and a corvette off Cape de Gata on the south-east tip of Spain, and the Preston assisted the Revenge 64, Captain John Storr, in the capture of the Orph e 64.
 In June he was at Leghorn, and he was back in England by the following year to fly the broad pennant of Commodore William Boys at the blockade of Dunkirk during the summer of 1759 and in North America during 1760.
 He thereafter retained the Preston through to the end of hostilities in 1763.

 From 1767-70 he had the Chatham-based guard ship Augusta 64, being succeeded in the command by his namesake Captain Thomas Evans with whose service his own was often confused.

-He raised a commodore’s pennant at Portsmouth aboard the Invincible 74, Captain Anthony Parrey, in early 1778, and was the third in command of Vice-Admiral Hon John Byron’s fleet which left England for North America on 9 June 1778.
-Having lost her mainmast in the storms that disrupted the fleet’s passage the Invincible was obliged to make for Newfoundland where Evans had been appointed second in command.
-Whilst on that station he was ordered to take possession of the islands of St. Pierre and Miquelon from France, flying his broad pennant aboard the Romney 50, Captain George Montagu, a feat he achieved without resorting to bloodshed.
-The nine hundred or so inhabitants were put on transports for France and their infrastructure was destroyed, whereupon the Invincible returned to Portsmouth at the end of November under jury masts in attendance of the Newfoundland convoy.
+In early 1778 he raised a commodore s pennant at Portsmouth aboard the Invincible 74, Captain Anthony Parrey, and was the third in command of Vice-Admiral Hon John Byron s fleet which left England for North America on 8 June .
+Having lost her mainmast in the storms that disrupted the fleet s passage, the Invincible was obliged to make for Newfoundland where Evans became the second in command.
+Whilst on that station he was ordered to take possession of the islands of St. Pierre and Miquelon from France, and flying his broad pennant aboard the Romney 50, Captain George Montagu, this was a feat he achieved on 14 September without resorting to bloodshed.
+The nineteen hundred or so inhabitants were put on transports for France and their infrastructure was destroyed, whereupon the Invincible returned to Portsmouth at the end of November under jury masts in attendance of the Newfoundland convoy.

-Evans was promoted to the rank of admiral on 1 February 1793, and died at Feltham, Middlesex, on 8 July 1794.
+Evans was promoted to the rank of admiral on 1 February 1793, and he died at Feltham, Middlesex, on 15 July 1794.